SERVICE PROGRAMS

 BED BUILDING

 Bed building sessions will take place afterschool and during flex, and we will have room for approximately 12 students for each build session.
-Dates will be posted to the calendar.
+Dates will be posted to the calendar on the home page.

 TO REGISTER